I-surfaces from surfaces with one exceptional unimodal point: Surfaces with an exceptional unimodal double points of type or

 \item $G$ must intersect the negative curves of $E$ with self-intersection less than $-2$.
 On the contrary, we would have rational curves with self-intersection less than $-2$ on a $K3$ surface, which is impossible. \end{itemize}

 Hence, we have that $G$ might intersect $E$ as in Table \ref{tab: without Sbar}, and Table \ref{tab: with Sbar}.
 Let $[x:y:z]$ be the coordinates of $\IP^2$.
 We will denote by $f_5(x,y,z)$ a general polynomial of degree five in $\IP^2$.
 Keeping the notation from Lemma \ref{double cover}, let $L$ be the image of $\bar{E}$ under the map $\bar{\psi}$.

-After a change of coordinates, we can assume that $L:\{z=0\}$.
+As we saw in the proof of Lemma \ref{double cover}, we have that $p_a(\tilde E)=p_a(\bar{E})=2$, compare Table \ref{tab: without Sbar} and Table \ref{tab: with Sbar}.
+Thus, $L=\bar\varphi(\bar E)$ cannot be contained in $\Delta$ because there are no curves of arithmetic genus two in $\IP^2$.
+Now, after a change of coordinates, we can assume that $L=\{z=0\}$.

-\begin{prooflist}[style = nextline, labelindent= 0cm] \item[Type $Z_{11}$] \begin{itemize}[before*=\leavevmode ] \item The curve $G$ does not pass through the cusp point of $E$, and intersects two different points of $E$.
+\begin{description}[labelindent= 0cm, leftmargin=\parindent] \item[Type $Z_{11}$:] We treat the cases from Table \ref{tab: without Sbar}. \begin{prooflist}[style = nextline, labelindent= 0cm, leftmargin=\parindent] \item[Case 1: The curve $G$ does not pass through the cusp point of $E$, and intersects two different points of $E$.]
 So, the curve $\bar{E}$ has singularity of type $A_2$ (cusp) and $A_1$ (node)(see Table \ref{tab: without Sbar}).
 Thus, $\Delta|_L$ consists of three points $p_1,p_2,p_3$ with multiplicity three, two and one respectively.
 By making a change of coordinates, we may assume that $p_1=[1:0:0]$, and that $p_3=[1:1:0]$.
 Thus, we have $\Delta|_{L}=3[1:0:0]+2[1:\lambda:0]+[1:1:0]$, where $\lambda\neq 0,1$.
 So, we can write